 The best part is that you do it in your estates and villages and your neighbors and friends are your customers.
 The truth is you will need around Ksh.
 50, 000 and more for a profitable business of this nature to run smoothly.

 3. Salon and Kinyozi Business

-I recently talked to my cousin about starting a business and was surprised when she mentioned starting a salon in her neighbourhood, she works for the government, yes but she is seeking to start her own business and a salon is her choice.
+I recently talked to my cousin about starting a business and was surprised when she mentioned starting a salon in her neighborhood, she works for the government, yes but she is seeking to start her own business, and a salon is her choice.
 Well, this is common to many who want to make that extra coin supplement their salaries.

-Salons and Kinyozi business do well in the middle-class neighbourhoods of Nairobi, just make it look executive and you are off to go.
-Some Kinyozis have employed beautiful women who just massage the bald heads after the shave, this does the trick and customers flow in well.
+Salons and Kinyozi business do well in the popular neighborhoods of Nairobi, make it look executive and you are off to go.
+Some Kinyozis have employed beautiful women who massage the bald heads after the shave, this does the trick, and customers flow in well.